The Murder of Richard Baldwin:

 Collin appears to be mystified by this, wondering who the visitors were and what were the cookies:

-There is no reason for Collin to make Baldwin’s offer into something more sinister.
+There is no reason for Collin to make Baldwin’s offer into something evil.
 Mark was his friend.
 Baldwin loved cookies and acted like a friend.
 So when he served cookies, they were oatmeal-raisin.
 The only thing surprising is that Baldwin did not serve chocolate chip, which he particularly loved.
+Perhaps Collin can offer up a theory to explain the “great cookie switch.”

 Campbell specifically testified that Baldwin did not offer them marijuana.
 (Preliminary Hearing, p.
 106.)
 There is no basis to speculate about anything else that might have been meant.
 The quotation marks that Collin inserts does not indicate any source other than himself.
 In light of the readily available information identifying the cookies, it is astonishing that Collin raises this issue.
 He does more than let his imagination run wild, he again tries to defame the victim.